 After refrigerating the dough for a few hours, it's time to roll and cut.

-This dough is soft and very easy to manage.
-So a lightly floured counter and a good rolling pin are all you need.
+This dough is soft and very easy to handle.
+A lightly floured counter and a good rolling pin are all you need.

 Cookie cutters: I use a small round cutter, which is the traditional shape of an alfajor.
 The dough doesn't change much during baking, and the cookies will mostly keep their shape, so you can, technically, use other forms.
 Still, I recommend using simple patterns.